 How Do I Know The Amount to Be Paid?

-All contracts should have a page that lists the specifics of the policy, including the death benefit payable.
+All contracts should have a Declarations page that lists the specifics of the policy, including the death benefit payable.
 Some policies have variable benefits, which may be determined by the length of time that the policy has been in effect before the policyholder passes away.
-The policy specification page can provide more information.
+The policy Declarations page can provide more information.

 Other factors that can affect the amount payable can include:

-- Policy loans
+- Policy loans;

-- Premium adjustments
+- Premium adjustments;

-- Misstatement of age
+- Misstatement of age;

 How Do I Know Who Is the Beneficiary?

 The named beneficiary will be listed on the original application or enrollment form, which should be attached to the policy statement or certificate.
-It also may be shown on the policy specification page.
+It also may be shown on the policy Declarations page.
 If the beneficiary is changed, the change should be noted with an endorsed copy of the change included with the policy documents.

 How Do I Know If Coverage Is In Force?